 The Framework provides descriptors for each of the 20 competences that are contained in the competence model.

-Besides the list of scaled descriptors validated for learners above age 10, a separate list of descriptors validated for younger learners will also be made available.
+Besides the list of scaled descriptors validated for learners above age 10, a separate list of descriptors validated for younger learners is available below.

 The descriptors can be useful in several ways, including: